setmy-info/setmy-info.github.io/src/site/markdown/ml.md

 * Model deployment
 * Model feedback (And back to top)

+## ML input

+**Raw Data**: This directory could contain raw, unprocessed data files, such as CSV, JSON, XML, or files in other formats.

+**Preprocessed Data**: This directory could contain data files that have been preprocessed and are ready to be used with a machine learning model.
+Preprocessing may involve handling missing values, normalization, scaling, or other data preparation steps.

+**Train Data**: In this directory, you could store data files specifically intended for training, along with their corresponding labels or targets.

+**Test Data**: Similarly to the training data, you could store test data files in a separate directory for evaluating and testing the model's performance.

+**Validation Data**: If you are using separate validation data, you could store it in a separate directory.

+**External Data**: If you are using external datasets or sources, you could create a dedicated directory for those data.

+**Labels**: If you are working on a supervised learning problem, you could create a directory for storing the labels or targets.

+**Data Augmentation**: If you are using data augmentation techniques, you may create a directory to store the generated augmented versions of the data.

+**Data Splits**: If you are dividing your data into training, testing, and validation sets, you could create directories for each data split.

+**Data Exploration**: If you are conducting exploratory work or analysis related to the input data, you could create a directory specifically for data exploration.

+**Data Sources**: If the input data comes from different sources, you could create a directory with subdirectories for each data source.

+Test data and validation data are both part of evaluating the performance of a machine learning model, but they have different roles and purposes:

+Notea:

+Test data is a separate dataset used for evaluating the performance of a model after training and validation.
+Test data allows you to assess the model's generalization and its ability to work with new, unseen data.
+Test data should represent the real-world environment in which the model will eventually be deployed.
+Test data should not be used for training or adjusting model parameters but solely for evaluating the final performance of the model.

+Validation data is a subset of the dataset used during the model training process for assessing its performance and selecting parameters.
+During training, validation data is used for parameter tuning, such as hyperparameter selection, model complexity adjustment, or other decisions related to the training process.
+Validation data helps assess the model's performance during training and helps prevent overfitting or underfitting.

+## ML output

+**Parameters**: In this directory, you can store files that contain your model's hyperparameters and configurations.
+This may include a text file, a JSON file, or other formats that specify the values of the parameters used.

+**Models**: In this directory, you can store files of trained machine learning models.
+Depending on the storage format used by TensorFlow, it may include TensorFlow SavedModel files (.pb), SavedModel format files, or H5 format files (for Keras models).

+**Weights**: If you are training a deep learning network, you can save weight files in a separate directory.
+These files contain the learned weights and biases during training, which can be used later for model reproduction and usage.

+**Reports**: In this directory, you can store various reports, including performance analysis, visualizations, logs, and other result documents.
+This may include test reports, performance graphs, log files, and similar documents that provide insights into your model's behavior and performance.

+**Generated Data**: If you generate synthetic data or use data generation with your model, you can separate and store those data files in this directory.
+This may include synthesized data files that can be used for result reproduction or sharing with others.

 ## Usage, tips and tricks

 ### Coding tips and tricks